trisulnsm/dinodoc/trisuldocs/docs/ag/install/badfellas.md

 **FatTailRank**

-In theURLTop-1million lists URLs below this as considered as Fat Tail
+In the URL Top-1 million lists URLs below this as considered as Fat Tail

 Locate the [rules.xml file](/docs/ag/install/badfellas#feeds)